Performance optimization through microservices: rethinking Supplier Financing monolithic architecture

 reduced risk of regression errors.

-The results of this have been so good that we’re jointly planning to decompose the entire Aleo system into microservices.
+The results of this have been so good that we’re jointly planning to decompose the entire ALEO.com system into microservices.
 We’re also looking at redesigning the front-end and UX design of the Supplier Financing.